dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 #### (ii) Create a comment:

 This additional functionality allows a user to add comments to the site articles.
-This adds a degree of interactivity to the site, and acts as a discussion board where users can discuss and debate current topics of interest in relation to Fantasy Football.
+This adds a degree of interactivity to the site, and acts as a discussion board where users can discuss and debate current topics of interest in relation to Django.
 Note, from a site security & administration perspective - a user must be signed in to leave a comment, and the comments must be individually approved by a site superuser/admin before they will be publicly visible below the articles.

 ![Comment](readme/features-comment.png)